 2. Promotes Testosterone Levels Naturally

 It does more than increase the number and health of a man’s ‘swimmers.’
 Men who take shilajit enjoy a boost to their testosterone levels, and a man needs higher testosterone levels to protect muscle tissue, keep fat off, and maintain a better overall mood and thinking.

 Tradition holds men who take shilajit have more energy and feel generally better.
 It could be the mountain air, or it could be the nutrient density of shilajit.
 Researchers have determined shilajit acts at the cellular level to improve energy production at its source, the mitochondria.
 When your cells are nourished like this, you feel more awake, your recover faster, and you have what it takes to go that extra mile.

 A recent study using animal models tested how well shilajit protects the heart.
 The animals who received the herb showed less cardiovascular damage, with researchers concluding the effect must come from more than simply its antioxidant activity.

 Increased testosterone levels play an important role in how well you think.
 But researchers have identified a special effect created by small molecules called dibezno-alpha-pyrones.
 These molecules prevent the breakdown of the brain chemicals needed for memory.
 Other studies report the fulvic acid in shilajit supports normal brain health.

 6. Encourages Healthy Aging

-Studies report shilajit’s antioxidant activity protects against cellular damage, and it’s this cellular damage that speeds the ageing process in your heart, lungs, liver, and skin.
+Studies report shilajit’s antioxidant activity protects against cellular damage, and it’s this cellular damage that speeds the aging process in your heart, lungs, liver, and skin.
 The fulvic acid in shilajit delivers antioxidants and minerals directly to cells where they’re needed.
-This keeps them safe from free radical damage and accelerated ageing.
+This keeps them safe from free radical damage and accelerated aging.